shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

          -  Volume label: **Log**

      -   On **Confirmation** selections Wizard click on create

-    -   On **Result** Wizard wait untill new volume successfully complete and click on close.
+     -   On **Result** Wizard wait until the new volume is successfully complete and click on close.

 14. Repeat the previous step in this task to configure storage on az12001b-cl-vm1.